Written by

 We evaluate: (1) academic credentials of guides (advanced degree in relevant field, not certification alone); (2) specific field experience in the destination being guided; (3) guide-to-guest ratio versus the IAATO, GNPS, or local regulatory standard; (4) guide retention rate (high turnover suggests quality or culture problems); (5) guide evaluation process (does the operator assess guide quality systematically?); (6) enrichment program depth and specificity; (7) accuracy of guide credentials in marketing materials; (8) quality of pre-departure guest preparation materials.

-The guiding program score is weighted most heavily in expedition cruise recommendations, where the guide is more determinative of experience quality than any other single variable.
+The guiding program score is weighted most heavily in expedition cruise recommendations, where the guide is more a determination of experience quality than any other single variable.
 A 264-guest Antarctic expedition vessel with a thin or rotating naturalist team produces a fundamentally different experience than the same ship with a deep, long-tenured expedition staff — and the difference is invisible to a buyer reading the brochure.

 We evaluate: (1) crew-to-guest ratio and how it compares to the operator's stated standard; (2) crew retention rate (a proxy for culture and working conditions); (3) service consistency across the fleet versus only on the flagship; (4) complaint resolution process and effectiveness; (5) butler or dedicated service program quality where applicable; (6) language standard across all service staff; (7) the “warmth authenticity” factor — is the service genuinely hospitable or professionally transactional?